mazam5/TrainSeatFinderFlutterApp/README.md

 ## Usage

-1. Enter the seat number
+1. Enter the seat number in the text field.
-2. Click on the `Find` button
+2. Click on the `Find` button to find the seat, berth type, and scroll to it.
-3. The seat number will be displayed
+3. The seat with the entered number is highlighted with a green color.

 ## Author